 Once you have published your form and shared the links with your target audience, you should start receiving notifications that you have new submissions.
-To view your submissions, go to your company's Management area, click on "Forms & Submissions", and then the "Submissions” tab to view all of the submissions.
+To view your submissions, go to your company's Management area, click on "Forms & Story Generator", and then the "Submissions” tab to view all of the submissions.

 Submissions can be filtered, sorted and searched to suit your workflow.